Early detection of dementia

-In a study with researchers from ETH Zurich, the Empa team has already determined that poorer measurements in older, healthy people can be improved within six months through cognitive-motor dance training.
+A study by researchers from ETH Zurich determined that poorer measurements in older, healthy people can be improved within six months through cognitive-motor dance training.
 In these "exergames," the test subjects imitated sequences of steps from a video.
 In contrast, participants who instead only trained in straight lines on a treadmill, but also trained their memory, benefited less.

-"The point is to intervene early with appropriate training when the first negative signs can be measured," says Patrick Eggenberger.
+"The point is to intervene early with appropriate training as soon as the first negative signs can be measured," says Patrick Eggenberger.
 "With our sensor system, any improvements in cognitive performance can be tracked through movement-based forms of therapy."
 Studies with long-term monitoring will now be used to clarify how the sensor measurements can be used to predict the progression of mild brain disorders.

 Dr. Simon Annaheim